UAZ-469

-The UAZ-469 is an off-road military light utility vehicle manufactured by UAZ.
+The UAZ-469, later sold as the UAZ-3151 and UAZ Hunter, is an off-road military light utility vehicle manufactured by UAZ since 1971.
 It was used by Soviet and other Warsaw Pact armed forces, as well as paramilitary units in Eastern Bloc countries.
 In the Soviet Union, it also saw widespread service in state organizations that needed a robust and durable off-road vehicle.
 Standard military versions included seating for seven personnel.

 History

-Developed from the GAZ-69, UAZ-471 and UAZ-460, the UAZ-469 was introduced in 1971 to replace the GAZ-69.
+Using the same chassis as the GAZ-69 but with a new body, the UAZ-469 was introduced in 1971 to replace the GAZ-69.
 It is powered by the same 75 hp-metric 2,445 cc UMZ-452MI inline-four engine as the UAZ-452 and is able to run on gasoline with an octane rating as low as 72 (although 76 was preferred).
+This engine was used in a variety of Soviet vehicles, including the GAZ-21 Volga passenger car.
 The UAZ-469 presented two great advantages: it was able to drive in virtually any terrain and it was very easy to repair.
 The vehicle was originally not available for purchase by the public, but many were sold as surplus to private owners.
+Modifications include a basic UAZ-469B with ground clearance of 220 mm, and a specialized military UAZ-469, with ground clearance increased to 300 mm.